AquaMorph/cacolglazier.com/content/projects/frc-manager/index.md

 ---

 {{< pixel2 video="demo" >}}
-FRC Manager provides live competition data from the Blue Alliance based around a single team competing in the FIRST&reg; Robotics Competition (FRC&reg;).
+FRC Manager provides live competition data from the Blue Alliance based around a single team competing in the FIRST Robotics Competition (FRC).
 This Android app focuses on providing only the data that someone competing would like to see at a glance.
 Upon opening the app the team schedule, record, and rank are immediately accessible.
 Other relevant information to the event match schedule, rankings, teams and awards are all just a swipe away.

 Features: